Skip to main content

 • “What we are left with instead is a tedious slog through repetitive encounters to reach an objective that we don't really care about.”

-The game's atmosphere is highly praised, with users noting that its minimal story and graphics enhance the overall experience, creating a captivating and immersive environment.
-The atmospheric quality is particularly appreciated during tactical gameplay, contributing significantly to the game's appeal.
+The game's atmosphere is highly praised, with users noting that despite minimal story and graphics, the overall ambiance and flow create a captivating experience.
+Many appreciate how these elements enhance tactical gameplay, contributing to a deeply immersive environment.

 • “Story and graphics are minimal, but atmosphere and flow are maximum.”